factcast/factcast/factcast-site/documentation/content/factus/introduction.md

 FactCast tries to be non-intrusive.
 It focuses on publishing, retrieval, validation and transformation of json documents.
 It also provides some tools for advanced (yet necessary) concepts like optimistic locking, but it does not prescribe anything in terms of how to use this to build an application.

 Depending on your experience with eventsourcing in general or other products/approaches in particular, it might be hard to see, how exactly this helps you to build correct, scalable and maintainable systems.
-At least this was our experience working with a very diverse group of engineers over the years.
+At least this was our experience working with diverse groups of engineers over the years.

 Now, instead of documenting lots of good practices here, we thought it would be easier to start with, more convenient and less error prone to offer a high-level API instead, that codifies those good practices.